Protesters chant as Trump visits Dayton, El Paso

 Trump told them he was “with them,” said press secretary Stephanie Grisham.
 “Everybody received him very warmly.
 Everybody was very, very excited to see him.”
 Trump said the same about his reception in the few moments he spoke with the media at a 911 call center in El Paso.

 In El Paso, former Rep. Beto O’Rourke spoke to several hundred people at a separate gathering.
-O’Rourke, a potential Democratic 2020 presidential rival, has blistered Trump as a racist instigator but also told those in his audience the open way the people of his home town treat each other could be “the example ot the United States of America.”
+O’Rourke, a potential Democratic 2020 presidential rival, has blistered Trump as a racist instigator, but he also told those in his audience the open way the people of his hometown treat each other could be “the example to the United States of America.”

 Emotions are still raw in both cities in the aftermath of the weekend shootings.
 Critics contend Trump’s own words have contributed to a combustible climate that has spawned death and other violence.